ka1817/Kaggle-Mental-Health-Prediction-Challenge/README.md

 ## 📘 Overview

-The goal of this challenge is to build a machine learning model that can accurately predict whether an individual is likely to experience **depression**.
+The goal of this challenge is to build a machine learning model that can accurately predict whether individual is likely to experience **depression**.
 This project involves:

 - Exploratory data analysis (EDA)
 - Data preprocessing